No new cases of COVID-19 reported in Bonaire - BES Reporter

 - 1Share

-Kralendijk – On February 4, 2021, there are 8 active cases of COVID-19.
+Kralendijk – There are 4 active cases of COVID-19 on February 9, 2021.
 All are residents of Bonaire.
-19 people were tested and all results are negative.
-There are 2 hospital admissions due to COVID-19.
-A patient who was in hospital went home yesterday.
-A person is in the hospital in Aruba to receive more specialist care there.
+11 people were tested and all results are negative.
+1 person has recovered.
+It is important to take a test if you feel sick.
+There is 1 hospital admissions due to COVID-19.

 Take a test if you feel sick.
 It can take a while before you get the result.
 It’s important to wait the result in quarantine.
 Do not go outside before you get your result because you can infect other people.
 To bring these numbers down it’s important to maintain the hygiene instructions, as keep 1.5 meter distance and wash your hands with water and soap regularly to prevent infection with the Coronavirus.